Ajuogaaz/DevHub/README.md

     - Use glide an external library to load Images.
     - Add the External material Design Libraries.
 10. **Animation Requirements** [Issue #12](https://github.com/Ajuogaaz/DevHub/issues/12) *Status*: ***Open***
-    - Add an animation for the login screen as the screen appears.
+    - Add an animation to the profile activity changing the toolbar.

 **Optional Nice-to-have Stories**